Anne Frank’s Family Thwarted In Their Attempts To Immigrate To U.S. During World War II

 The Frank family began hiding from the occupying Nazi forces on July 6, 1942, which was exactly 76 years ago.

-In 1941, Otto Frank wrote a letter to a friend in the United States that said “I am forced to look out for emigration and as far as I can see USA is the only country we could go to.”
+In 1941, Otto Frank wrote a letter to a friend in the United States that said, “I am forced to look out for emigration and as far as I can see USA is the only country we could go to.”

 The report goes on to state that the Frank family’s attempts to escape their home nation could have begun as early as 1938 when Nazi forces annexed Austria and part of Czechoslovakia into the Third Reich.
 Also, on November 9 of the same year, the notorious Kristallnacht pogroms, also known as the “Night of Broken Glass” took place, furthering the uneasiness amongst Jewish people in Europe and the world overall.